node-red/node-red-docker/README.md

 - `<node-red-version>` is the Node-RED version.
 - `<node-version>` is the Node JS version.
 - `<image-type>` is type of image and is optional, can be either _none_ or minimal.
-    - _none_ : is the default and has Python 3 installed
+    - _none_ : is the default and has Python 2 & Python 3 + devtools installed
-    - minimal : has no Python installed
+    - minimal : has no Python installed and no devtools installed
 - `<architecture>` is the architecture of the Docker host system, can be either amd64, arm32v6, arm32v7, arm64.

 The Node-RED images are based on [official Node JS Alpine Linux](https://hub.docker.com/_/node/) images to keep them as small as possible.